vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 ![evaluation results](/assets/2024-03-01-announcing-long-context-colbert-in-vespa/image1.png)

-_Summarizing the results, `nDCG@10` metrics for none-Vespa implementations are from [BGE M3-Embedding: Multi-Lingual, Multi-Functionality, Multi-Granularity Text Embeddings Through Self-Knowledge Distillation](https://arxiv.org/abs/2402.03216)._
+_Summarizing the results, `nDCG@10` metrics for non-Vespa implementations are from [BGE M3-Embedding: Multi-Lingual, Multi-Functionality, Multi-Granularity Text Embeddings Through Self-Knowledge Distillation](https://arxiv.org/abs/2402.03216)._

 First, we can see that the simple Vespa BM25 method outperforms all other methods reported in the M3-Embedding paper for long-document retrieval.
-This observation is important, as all the text embedding models have a high computational cost related to embedding inference and building vector search indexes for efficient retrieval.
+This observation is essential, as all the text embedding models have a high computational cost related to embedding inference and building vector search indexes for efficient retrieval.
 For example, the [E5-Mistral